-The Facts The Ebola virus disease (EVD), previously referred to as Ebola hemorrhagic fever, is a severe and often fatal infection.
-It is spread
+The Ebola virus disease (EVD), previously referred to as Ebola hemorrhagic fever, is a severe and often fatal infection.
+It is spread through contact

-The Facts An ectopic pregnancy occurs when a fertilized egg implants itself outside of the uterus.
-Ectopic pregnancies usually occur in a fallopian tube
+An ectopic pregnancy occurs when a fertilized egg implants itself outside of the uterus.
+Ectopic pregnancies usually occur in a fallopian tube (called a

 Eczema, also known as dermatitis, refers to a group of skin conditions that cause inflammation of the skin.
-Eczema is not caused
+Eczema is not caused by an

 An embolus is a particle that moves about in our blood vessels, either in the veins or arteries.
-Most emboli are composed
+Most emboli are composed of clotted

 Emphysema is a chronic lung condition in which the lungs’ natural airspaces, called alveoli, become larger but decrease in number.
 The tissue surrounding the

-The Facts Endocarditis is an inflammation of the lining of the heart valves that is most often caused by infection.
-Most people who develop
+Endocarditis is an inflammation of the lining of the heart valves that is most often caused by infection.
+Most people who develop this condition

-The Facts The endometrium is the tissue that lines the inside of the uterus (the womb).
-It is the tissue that is shed each
+The endometrium is the tissue that lines the inside of the uterus (the womb).
+It is the tissue that is shed each month when

 Enterovirus D68, also known as EV-D68, belongs to a larger group of viruses known as enteroviruses.
-This group includes more than 100
+This group includes more than 100 different types

-The Facts The name epilepsy comes from the Greek for “to be seized.”
+The name epilepsy comes from the Greek for “to be seized.”
 Sudden, spontaneous seizure is the hallmark of this illness.
 It may involve falling

 Erectile dysfunction is the frequent or consistent inability to get or sustain an erection of the penis that is satisfactory for engaging in sexual

-Many of the viruses, bacteria, parasites, and fungi that can invade the human body are also capable of attacking the surface or
+Many of the viruses, bacteria, parasites, and fungi that can invade the human body are also capable of attacking the surface or interior of

 All material © 1996-2019 MediResource Inc. Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.